LT146-4-SP-CO:

 The aims of this module are:

-- To provide students with an understanding of the wide range of artistic and practical possibilities that radio/audio offers the writer.
+- To provide students with an understanding of the wide range of artistic and practical possibilities that audio drama offers.

-- To help students develop their skills in creating location, characterisation, dialogue, and plotting while writing drama for radio/audio.
+- To develop students' skills as writers in creating location, characterization, dialogue and plotting when writing audio drama.

 By the end of this module, students will be expected to be able to:

-- Have developed a critical understanding of the key figures in the history of radio drama who have expanded its potential.
+- Have developed a critical understanding of the key works and figures in audio drama who have expanded its potential.

-- Have investigated and critically evaluated the state of radio drama today, including its opportunities for new writers.
+- Have investigated and critically evaluated the state of audio drama today, including its opportunities for new writers.

 - Have gained an understanding of the practicalities of how to explain and pitch ideas.